The-Monkey-King/Klipper-Python3/README.md

 Succesfully updated from Python 2.7 to Python 3 (3.7.3)
 Awaiting merge...

+Also, a thank you to https://www.reddit.com/user/Username_RANDINT/ for their help with my Python migration questions.

 https://www.klipper3d.org/

 Klipper is a 3d-Printer firmware.
 It combines the power of a general